Mark Smeaton: In popular media

 Smeaton was portrayed by Gary Bond in the 1969 costume dramatic film Anne of the Thousand Days.
 In it, Smeaton is depicted as being tortured by Cromwell's henchmen.
 In 1971, Michael Osborne portrayed Smeaton in the second episode of The Six Wives of Henry VIII.
 One scene shows the knotted rope being twisted onto his eyes.

+In the 1972 feature film remake of the BBC miniseries, Henry VIII and His Six Wives, Smeaton is portrayed by Damien Thomas and is depicted participating in a court masque with Anne Boleyn which mocks the downfall of Cardinal Wolsey.
+The torture of Smeaton is shown in the film in a more explicit fashion than the miniseries.

 The character of Mark Smeaton appeared in the second season of Showtime's The Tudors and was portrayed by David Alpay.
 In the series, he is depicted as having a sexual relationship with Anne's brother, George Boleyn.
-It is believed that Smeaton being portrayed as homosexual may have been based on the theories of Retha Warnicke, who argued that Smeaton and George Boleyn had been sexually intimate.
+It is believed that Smeaton being portrayed as gay may have been based on the theories of Retha Warnicke, who argued that Smeaton and George Boleyn had been sexually intimate.

 Smeaton is fleshed out as a character in the novels Wolf Hall and Bring Up the Bodies by Hilary Mantel, and the TV miniseries adaptation Wolf Hall, in which he is portrayed by Max Fowler.
 Told from Cromwell's point of view, the story shows Smeaton intimidated and manipulated into a confession rather than being tortured.
-He and the other four accused of adultery with Queen Anne are executed as the culmination of a careful vendetta against them by Cromwell, in revenge for their production of a mocking dramatisation of the downfall of Cardinal Wolsey shortly after his death.
+He and the other four accused of adultery with Queen Anne are executed as the culmination of a careful vendetta against them by Cromwell, in revenge for their production of a mocking dramatisation of the downfall of Cardinal Wolsey shortly after his death, which was also depicted in 1972's Henry VIII and His Six Wives.

 In the Royal Shakespeare Company plays that Michael Poulton adapted from Hilary Mantel's books, also called "Wolf Hall" and "Bring Up The Bodies" (though the latter was changed to "Wolf Hall Part 2" when the plays transferred from England to New York), Joey Batey played Mark Smeaton.

 Smeaton appears in Gaetano Donizetti's opera Anna Bolena, in which the character is a trouser role assigned to a contralto.

 Jack Benny portrayed Smeaton in an extended fantasy sequence in The Jack Benny Program television show (S:7 E:6) entitled "Jack locked in the Tower of London" which originally aired 2 December 1956.

 Chris Clynes portrayed Smeaton in the BBC documentary drama The Six Queens of Henry VIII (S:1 E:2) entitled "Anne Boleyn" which originally aired in 2016.

+Smeaton was portrayed by Nitai Levi in Michael Poulton's 2024 stage adaptation of the Philippa Gregory Novel "The Other Boleyn Girl", directed by Lucy Bailey for the Chichester Festival Theatre.